Sexual Assault Prevention Tips

 Also, remember that most sexual assaults are committed by someone the victim knows- not strangers.
 It’s more realistic to be concerned about someone you know who doesn’t take “no” for an answer.

-Being overly friendly or open can easily be misunderstood by potential perpetrators.
+Potential perpetrators can easily misunderstand the importance of being overly friendly or open.
 Stay cautious and vigilant.
 Watch out for suspicious behavior and signs.

 Be Confident and Assertive